 With the growth of the university came a growth in the population of the region, and an increase in religious diversity.
 The native faith of most of the population in southwestern NC was Presbyterian, Baptist, or Methodist.
 In the 1950s there were only five Catholic families in Jackson County, living either in Cullowhee or Sylva.
 These families were all transplants from New England or Florida.

 Many families relocated to Jackson County specifically because of the college.
-One such example is Dr. Maurice Morrill and his wife, Nell.
-Dr. Morrill was hired as Dean of Graduate Studies in 1950 and was the first Roman Catholic to be employed by the college.
+One such example is Dr. Maurice Morrill and his wife, Anna.
+Dr. Morrill was hired as Dean of Graduate Studies in 1951 and was the first Roman Catholic to be employed by the college.

 At this time one priest, Monsignor Larry Newman, served all Catholics in North Carolina west of Waynesville.
 He would come to Sylva in Jackson County to celebrate Mass once every four to six weeks.
 As there was no church, Mass was often said in a private home.

 When the Morrills moved to Cullowhee, they discovered a small number of Catholic students, mostly athletes, recruited from New Jersey, Pennsylvania, and Illinois.
 Anna Morrill invited the students to meet at their home in Reynolds Hall, on campus.
 This was the beginning of any kind of ministry for students at WCU.
 The original group consisted of six students and the Morrills.
 Fr.
 John Loftus, who resided in Sylva as assistant pastor for the missionary region, would occasionally attend these Wednesday night meetings to offer Mass for the students.